 General Motors has made a full recovery, more or less, from the unprecedented crisis which almost brought about the complete collapse of America's biggest car company in 2009.
-Until recently, the group was the undisputed global leader in the automobile market, with an extensive portfolio housing eight of America's most celebrated automobile marques as well as a large international footprint.
+Until recently, the group was the undisputed leader in the global automobile market, with an extensive portfolio housing eight of America's most celebrated automobile marques as well as a large international footprint.
 As recently as 1980 almost one out of every two new cars sold in America were made by General Motors, and it enjoyed a similarly dominant position in other countries as well.
-Yet in the harsh automotive environment of the 21st century, GM struggled to maintain its lead in the face of brutal competition, especially in the US, from manufacturers offering more flexible, less gas-hungry cars.
+Yet in the harsh environment of the 21st century, GM struggled to maintain its lead in the face of brutal competition, especially in the US, from manufacturers offering more flexible, less gas-hungry cars.
 A catastrophic fall in sales across the whole market during 2008 left the group poised on the brink of bankruptcy and it was overtaken for the first time in its history as the global #1 by rival Toyota (and then by Volkswagen as well).
 The following year, GM finally accepted defeat and filed for Chapter 11 protection.
 A new and much smaller GM emerged from bankruptcy having shed the bulk of its huge debt burden as well as half of its car brands.
 Its main surviving brands are Chevrolet, Cadillac, Buick and GMC.
 Only one major problem remained: its long-struggling business in Europe.
-It finally found a solution to that dilemma too in 2017 with a deal to sell Opel and Vauxhall outright to French manufacturer PSA.
-It will also withdraw from India and South Africa in order to concentrate on the Americas - primarily the US - and Asia - primarily China, which is also now its single biggest market by volumes.
+It finally found a solution to that dilemma in 2017 with a deal to sell Opel and Vauxhall outright to French manufacturer PSA.
+It is also pulling out of India and South Africa in order to concentrate on the Americas - primarily the US - and Asia - primarily China, which is also now its single biggest market by volumes.
 Another important focus for the future is its fledgling autonomous vehicle division GM Cruise, whose minority investors include Honda and several private equity funds.
 Total group registrations in 2018 were 8.6m vehicles.
 Unlike rivals such as VW, Toyota or Ford, GM has no single major global brand.
 Chevrolet is its biggest brand, but accounted for less than half the group total, or 4.1m vehicles, mostly sold in the Americas.
 Buick contributed a further 1.3m vehicles (the vast majority of them in China).
 Luxury brand Cadillac added 408k, and GMC light trucks added 670k (mostly in North America).
 Most of the remaining sales came from Wuling and Baojun, two made-for-China brands produced in a local joint venture with SAIC.
 Mary Barra was appointed as CEO of GM in 2016, the first woman to lead any of the world's automotive majors.
 The road has been far from smooth: notable speedbumps have included a massive vehicle recall in 2016 and a labour dispute in 2019 that closed all US factories for six weeks.
 Yet performance has remained strong.
 Revenues were $147.0bn in 2018 with net income of $8.0bn.

 Which agencies handle advertising for GM?
 Find out more from the Adbrands Account Assignments database